openresty/lua-nginx-module/README.markdown

      content_by_lua_block {
          ngx.req.read_body()
          local args, err = ngx.req.get_post_args()

+         if err == "truncated" then
+             -- one can choose to ignore or reject the current request here end

          if not args then
              ngx.say("failed to get post args: ", err) return